How to File Your Federal Tax Return

 You have two options for filing your Federal income tax return (IRS Form 1040).
 You can file a paper return or you can file electronically (a.k.a. “e-file”).

-The IRS has announced that the filing season for 2014 tax returns will open on January 20, 2015.
-On that date, the IRS will start accepting electronic tax returns and processing the paper returns they receive.
+The IRS has announces each year when the tax returns will open in January.
+On this date, the IRS will start accepting electronic tax returns and processing the paper returns they receive.

 Filing Your Return Electronically